-Snuggle up, furfriends!
-This post continues from where we showed the prep work for a custom fleece blanket that can be used as a ridiculously easy no-sew blanket or fancied up with layers, edging, binding, or other trim.
+Shivers!
+It time get to out our winter warmers and snuggle up, furfriends.
+This post continues from where we showed the prep work for a custom fleece blanket that can be used as a ridiculously easy DIY no-sew blanket or fancied up with layers, edging, binding, or other trim.
 DIY fleece blankets with bound edges are an easy sewing project.
 We’ve adding a homemade microfiber quick-dry binding to the edge of our blankets for an attractive, cosy, easy-care finish.
-Check out the DIY details!
+Check out the DIY details on how to make quick and cosy bound fleece blankets.

 Why did I decide to make blankets for our dogs?
-Well, they’re big boys so many pet blankets are too small but people blankets are bigger than needed.
-Bigger is fine of course, but it also means more to wash and dry and requires buying more blankets for the same availability.
+Well, they’re big boys, and so many pet blankets are too small but people blankets are bigger than needed.
+Bigger is fine of course, but it also means more to wash and dry.
+Compared to smaller blankets, bigger usually comes at a higher cost, too.
 So why not resize a ready-made blanket into multiple dog blankets or make some from other materials?
 Plus, crafting is fun!

 Experimenting, Practising and Improving Crafting Skills